LokeshPatel/Cordova-Plugin-ContentHandler/README.md

-# Cordova Plugin Content Handler (Share browser url with in the app) With Cordova/PhoneGap For Android.
+# Cordova Plugin for android share browser url with in the app.(Content Handler Plugin)

 ## Master branch: